gabrielkassjohnson/parameter-free-topological-clustering/README.md

-# Proportional Gap Ordering: Parameter Agnostic Topological Clustering in Metric Spaces
+# Proportional Gap Ordering (PoGo): Parameter Agnostic Topological Clustering in Metric Spaces

+<img  src="varied140frames.gif" />

-This is an illustration of how Pogo proceeds through a dataset.
+Figure 1.
+An animation of how Pogo proceeds through a dataset.
 You can see the clusters merging and stabilizing into their most persisent arrangement.
-The goal of Pogo is to find the best cutoff within the sequence, and assign a confidence.
+The goal of Pogo is to find the best cutoff within the sequence, and assign a confidence.<br><br>

-<img  src="varied140frames.gif" />

 ## Abstract

 Filtrations of simplicial complexes, and representations like barcodes [Ghrist 2008] and persistence diagrams [Bubenik 2015], encode topological information about a set of points, or a network graph.
 The 0’th dimensional persistent homology includes only points and edges, forming connected components, i.e. clusters.
 Here, we propose a parameter agnostic clustering algorithm, based on the statistical partitioning of filtrations into noise and features, called Proportional Gap Ordering, It transforms a filtration of simplicial complexes into a probability vector, and chooses optimal cutoffs [Myers 2020] based on the behavior of connected components, producing cluster assignments for a data set [Chazal 2013], along with a measure of likeliness for each possible clustering [Fasy 2014].
 In contrast to most clustering algorithms, Pogo takes no parameters at all, meaning that no a priori knowledge of the dataset structure is required to obtain reasonable clustering labels.

 ## Introduction
 The bottleneck and wasserstein distances on persistence diagrams have been proven to be stable [Cohen-Steiner 2007], which gives a theoretical support to using the tools of persistent homology in noisy real-world scenarios.
 Vectorizations like persistence landscapes and persistent entropy [Atienza 2017] can be used as inputs to machine learning models, extending usefuleness even further.
 These representations are a powerful tool for feature detection in predictive models.
 Bi-filtrations [Blumberg 2020, Vipond 2020, Vipond 2021] multiply these capabilites by introducing a second parameter to the filtration, such as a function accounting for density, or another known property of the data.
 This addresses the primary weakness of persistent homology, which is unable to account for regions of density.
 Other work has shown the fundamental ability of persistence diagrams to separate noise from topological features[Bubenik 2020, Wang 2010], due to the stable statistical properties of barcodes and filtrations [Mileyko 2011].
 All of this taken together implies that filtrations contain inherently agnostic, yet rich statistical information about the clustering (and topological) behavior of datasets across scales and dimensions [Güzel 2022, Chowdhury 2017].
 Other attempts have been made, with various approaches, to use topology, and especially persistent homology, as a basis for clustering algorithms [Songdechakraiwut 2021, Davies 2020, Islambekov 2018, Kindelan 2021].